FunkinCrew/Funkin/README.md

 So far I've just added a feature that creates a save/restart point for a song in Freeplay Mode, useful to drill out any of those rougher sections, for now it's 'O' to set a savepoint, and 'P' to restart from that point. (still working out some bugs and stuff)

+__TO DO/FIX__
+- Fix alignment of incoming notes after a restart from save point
+- Only allow feature to word in FreePlay mode.
+- ahhhhhh whhy are the start times inconsistent :(

 __Plans/Thins to consider__
 - Fade-in (osu!mania)
 - Variable scroll speed